-- How many points does someone earn for their spend
+- How many points does someone earn for their spending?

-- How many points does it takes to redeem one whole unit of currency (eg. $1 or €1 or whatever your currency is)
+- How many points does it take to redeem one whole unit of currency (eg. $1 or €1 or whatever your currency is)?

 Let me ask you, if you spent $15 with a store, what looks better?

 Of course, the second one seems much more substantial as a reward and this is the exact feeling you want to elicit from your customers when you are giving them points in your loyalty program.

 If you’re worried about them collecting too many points and getting too much reward, don’t worry, the next one is where we set what the “worth” of a point is.